How do I back up my WordPress website? 4 essential methods

 Method 4: Use the Backup plugin WPvivid

 The WPvivid backup plugin has garnered significant attention for its user-friendly approach and ability to cater to everyone from site owners to freelancers and agencies, making it a resounding choice for a wide range of users.
 The plugin comes with a built-in learning mode, meaning you don’t need to grapple with intricate parameters to successfully back up on shared hosting, as the plugin takes care of it automatically.
-This sheer ease of use makes the process of backup and restore a hassle-free experience.
+This sheer ease of use makes backup and restore a hassle-free experience.

 The flexibility of WPvivid becomes evident in its powerful custom feature – you have the complete freedom to customize the backup content; whether it’s about including or excluding files or folders or handling databases, the plugin does it all.
 Moreover, it comes with an ‘Advanced Backup Engine’ designed for those who manage multiple websites, making WPvivid a cost-effective solution.